ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 }
 ```

-Admittedly writing is not quite as easy as reading, because of the error handling, but that is just a necessary evil when working in C. It
+As you can see the complexity stems from the necessary error handling.
+Because setting values involves IO and other uncontrollable factors,
+setter calls cannot be designed to not fail.
+This is why they accept an additional `ElektraError **` argument.
+It is important to call
-is important to call `elektraErrorReset`, if an error was returned.
-Calling a setter with a non-null error pointer is a fatal error.
+`elektraErrorReset`, if an error was set.
+Calling a setter with a non-null `ElektraError **` parameter is a fatal error.

 Of course you can also use `elektraSet` (error handling omitted):